 Yet here we are.
 Altucher reads the tea leaves of the city's current plight and they're not promising.
 Ninety percent of the city's hundreds of millions of office square footage are empty and not likely to be refilled any time soon.
 New York's famous for many things, not the least of which is its restaurants.
 More than 60% are closed, no telling how many of them, permanently.
 Cultural fixtures like Broadway, museums, jazz clubs, concert halls, art galleries, dance clubs and neighborhood hangs are closed, suffocating any chance of keep the city's metabolism working at its usual high speed.

 Most of the people who can leave, have left for garden spots like Florida, Denver and Phoenix.
 Sure, Phoenix is spread out and it's cheap.
 But I've spent a lot of time in Phoenix and well, it's Phoenix.
 NYC rents have cratered.
-Celebs like Jennifer Lawrence are taking multimillion dollar hits on the sale of their condos just to get out--something unthinkable a few months ago.
+Celebs like Jennifer Lawrence are taking multimillion-dollar hits on the sale of their condos just to get out--something unthinkable a few months ago.
 With vacancies comes price reductions and depression.
 With vacancies, neighborhoods die and crime escalates.

 Of course, New Yorkers boldly claim this is a short-term circumstance--New York always bounces back.
 After all, neighborhood establishments like Jonah Shimmel's (above) have seem WWI, The Spanish Flu, the Depression, WWII, Vietnam, the Crack & Mafia '70s, 9-11 and Hurricane Sandy come and go.
 NY will survive Covid, and it always bounced back, so goes the conventional wisdom.
-But Altcher isn't so sure and points to the real culprit: better bandwidth.
+But Altcher isn't so sure this time and points to the real culprit: better bandwidth.
 He writes:

 "In 2008, average bandwidth speeds were 3 megabits per second.
 That’s not enough for a Zoom meeting with reliable video quality.
 Now, it’s over 20 megabits per second.
 That’s more than enough for high-quality video.
 There’s a before and after.
 Before: no remote work.
 After: everyone can remote work.